Last updated on November 3rd, 2024 at 02:46 pm

 Parade routes are available at official city websites and the Krewe sites listed above.
 If you would like to see and do more while you are visiting, check Christie’s Gulf Beach Rentals Activities site which lists many things to do on the Coast.

 Like parades?
-Plan to attend a Saint Patrick’s Day parade on March 16, 2024, in downtown Biloxi.
-The Hibernia Marching Society sponsors this parade every year.
+Plan to attend a Saint Patrick’s Day parade on March 15, 2025, in downtown Biloxi.
+The Hibernia Irish Society sponsors this parade every year.

 Thanks for visiting our site, please read other articles and leave us some comments.